Showing posts with label ship. Show all posts

 Back on the ship by 3:30 P.M.

-Lunch was an avocado dip, chips, a pina colada, and coke.
+Lunch consisted of avocado dip, chips, a pina colada, and Coke.
 We watched our host make the dip using Mangoes and tomatoes.
 Cilantro, salt, pepper and avocados.

 Dinner: Stuffed mushrooms, Fried Mississippi Catfish(cornmeal-crusted), spinach, mac & cheese, tartar sauce, and a banana split.

-Excursions to a private beach with around 40 people took the bus with 2 children.
+Excursions to a private beach with around 40 people took place on a bus with 2 children.
 A nine-year-old named Sabrina.
-Our host cooked us lunch: Mexican Avocado dip, chicken tacos, etc. We had a bartender who mixed drinks.
-I ordered a Pina cola and my Hubby a margarita, both virgins.
+Our host cooked us lunch, which included Mexican Avocado dip, chicken tacos, and more.
+We had a bartender who mixed drinks.
+I ordered a Pina Colada and my Hubby a margarita, both virgin.

 I walked along the beach, and the water was cold.
 Monday, a storm had come through with 50 MPH winds, so the water was a little choppy and dirty.
 Not many people went into the water.
 Most everyone sat in beach chairs, and some under umbrellas.
 Lunch was served around 10:30 A.M.

 She was nowhere to be found.
 Everyone joined in the search for Sabrina up and down the beach, inside the house.
 Going from one neighbor's house to another.
 A neighbor called the police.
 Five showed up at the beach.
 A detective went along the coast, circling Sabrina's footprints.
-Neighbors called their friends, and several said they saw a small girl walking up the beach crying.
+Neighbors called their friends, and several reported seeing a small girl walking up the beach, crying.

 She had walked about 1 1/2 to 2 miles up the beach to the nearby hotel.
 When they found her, she said, "I thought my family had left me, so I walked back to the ship.
 You could see the boat from the beach.